bernardo1024/Sanwaf-UI/README.md

 Sanwaf-ui automatically sets an oninput event handler to elements that have the data-ww-format attribute. the event handler formats as the user enters data

-Four special characters are provided to be used in formats:
+6 special characters are provided to be used in formats:

 	  #   - represents a number
 	  #[] - represents a number within a specified range, for example: #[1-12]
-	  A   - represents an Uppercase character
-	  a   - represents an lowercase character
-	  c   - represents a character of any case
+	  A   - represents an uppercase alphabetic character a   - represents a lowercase alphabetic character c   - represents an alphabetic character of any case x   - represents any character of any case

 Use a combination of the special and non-special characters to create formats

 To use the four special characters in the format itself, you will need to escape them:

-	\#  \A  \a  \c  \[  \]
+	\#  \A  \a  \c  \x  \[  \]

 For example, if you want the end user to enter a telephone number formatted in a specific way: